 The Foreign Affairs Council of the Council of the European Union issues a statement calling for a temporary ban on new fisheries in the international waters of the CAO until commercial fishing can be regulated.

-Five Arctic coastal countries—Canada, Russia, Denmark, Norway, and the United Sates— meet in Oslo, Norway, to discuss an international agreement to regulate commercial fishing in the CAO.
+Five Arctic coastal countries—Canada, Russia, Greenland/Denmark, Norway, and the United Sates—meet in Oslo, Norway, to discuss an international agreement to regulate commercial fishing in the CAO.

-The Chinese icebreaker research vessel, Xue Long, conducts research in the high seas of the CAO over the Chukchi Plateau, a region of shallow water between the U.S. and Russia that is increasingly ice free each summer.
+The Chinese icebreaker research vessel Xue Long conducts research in the high seas of the CAO over the Chukchi Plateau, a region of shallow water between the United States and Russia that is increasingly ice-free each summer.

-The European Parliament adopts a resolution establishing EU policy for the High North, or Arctic, that calls for management rules, enforcement capability and robust science to be in place before commercial fisheries are allowed in the CAO.
+The European Parliament adopts a resolution establishing European Union (EU) policy for the High North, or Arctic, that calls for management rules, enforcement capability, and robust science to be in place before commercial fisheries are allowed in the CAO.

 Scientific experts from the five Arctic coastal states meet in Alaska to discuss how to better understand the fisheries resources of the international waters of the CAO.